albertgimenez/Genoom/README.md

 ## Startup and DI services registration
 To change and configure the DI services injectedand the default api routes configuration check the Genoom.Simpsons.Web, open the file Startup.cs, some key points of it are:

-•	ConfigureServices: here we add and register the services in the DI, we rely on the new but very simple DI offered by Microsoft. o	The Swagger Documentation service is added here o	The repository (sql, mongodb) instance is added here.
+*ConfigureServices: here we add and register the services in the DI, we rely on the new but very simple DI offered by Microsoft.
+** The Swagger Documentation service is added here
+** The repository (sql, mongodb) instance is added here.
-•	Configure: here we configure the services: o	The Swagger path and endpoint o	We set a default error controller for requests that are nt any of the valid controllers developed (for the 404 errors)
+* Configure: here we configure the services:
+** The Swagger path and endpoint
+** We set a default error controller for requests that are nt any of the valid controllers developed (for the 404 errors)

 <code>
 public void ConfigureServices(IServiceCollection services) {
-        …
+        ...

         // Swagger documentation API
         services.AddSwaggerGen(c =>